Grimsel Pass is a 5 stars road in the Swiss Alps

-Grimsel Pass is a high mountain pass at an elevation of 2.164m (7,100ft) above the sea level.
-The road is usually closed between October and May, due to the high snowfall on the pass.
-It’s one of thehighest paved roads of the Alps.
+Grimsel Pass is a high mountain pass at an elevation of 2.164m (7,100ft) above the sea level located on the boundary of Bern and Valais cantons of Switzerland.
+It’s one of the most famous Alpine roads of Switzerland.

-The road over the pass was built in 1894, and was the only way to get over the Bernese Alps in Wallis.
-Over the pass, the views look like a lunar landscape.
+Set high in the Bernese Alps, this road is usually impassable from early November through late May or early June due to the high snowfall on the pass.
 Due to the high altitude of the pass, and its continental location, the climate is cool or cold all year round, and receives a fair amount of precipitation year round (the majority of which is snow).
 Snow usually falls from late September until late June, although during cool spells, it can snow at the height of summer.

-Approaching from the North, the pass climbs up through lush forests, with wide smooth sweeping roads, this then gradually opens into a granite like valley either side, where the views begin to open up, and the road starts to become more twisty.
+The first road through the pass was built in 1894.
+Grimsel Pass doesn’t offer much of danger but it’s dubbed one of the world’s most insane roads.
+Today, it’s a 5 stars road.
+It’s totally paved and wide.
 The final ascent to the top is one of the best, with some great switchbacks, and excellent views ahead throughout, there are very few blind bends or unsighted crests.
-The run back down from the top is much more narrow, the road not quite so smooth, however still fun, but you do have to concentrate all the way down to the valley floor, as on-coming traffic can be difficult to negotiate along some stretches, and there are a number of blind bends.
-All in a 5 stars road.
+The run back down from the top is much narrower, the road not quite so smooth, however still fun, but you do have to concentrate all the way down to the valley floor, as on-coming traffic can be difficult to negotiate along some stretches, and there are a number of blind bends.
+There are quite a few tunnels up Grimsel.
+But the two biggest can be avoided by following the old paved cliff road – fine for a road bike.
+Three others can also be avoided by the old cliff road …. but they are not paved – but fine if not on a road bike.

-There are 2 routes to reach the summit.
+It has been featured on the Tour de Suisse.
 Starting from Oberwald, the ascent is 12.1 km long.
 Over this distance, the elevation gain is 797 meters.
 The average percentage is 6.6 % and the maximum slope is 11 %.
 And starting from Innertkirchen, the ascent is 26 km long.
 Over this distance, the elevation gain is 1.540 meters.
 The average percentage is 5.9 % and the maximum slope is 11 %.
 It’s a big, long climb – with uneven grading, sometimes very steep, sometimes false flat, but relentless.
-There are quite a few tunnels up Grimsel.
-But the two biggest can be avoided by following the old paved cliff road – fine for a road bike.
-Three others can also be avoided by the old cliff road …. but they are not paved – but fine if not on a road bike.

 Pic: Sayed Alemzada